 - Those using “discovery” should know that’s simply asking questions.

-Ensuring a high number of common threads makes it easier for employees to transition to new sales roles within the company, as well as shortens a ramp-up period, both of which benefit the organization.
+Ensuring a high number of common threads makes it easier for employees to transition to new sales roles within the company and shortens a ramp-up period, both of which benefit the organization.

 Beware Using a Precise Organization-wide Sales Process